 The REIT can then acquire the DST asset through the UPREIT transaction.
 The operating partnership of the REIT is receiving all the DST interests from the beneficial owners in exchange for OP Units.
 By exchanging into a DST, an individual can access typical institutional assets attractive to a REIT.

-Sometimes, these sponsors will create custom programs, where other registered entities they manage invest along in the TIC or DST with a future option to purchase the investors ownership position.
-For example, imagine that an investment program sponsor creates both a publicly registered non-traded Real Estate Investment Trust (REIT) and a DST program both focused on the same type of asset.
-The REIT takes a 51% ownership position in the DST with the investor doing a 1031 exchange into the remaining 49% position or mutually agreed to minority share.
+Sometimes, these sponsors will create custom programs, where other registered entities they manage invest in the DST with a future option to purchase the investor ownership position.
+For example, imagine that an investment program sponsor creates both a publicly registered non-traded REIT and a DST program focused on the same type of asset.
+The REIT takes a percentage ownership position in the DST with the investor doing a 1031 exchange into the remaining position or mutually agreed to minority share.
 The REIT then has an option to purchase the investor interest in the future through the 721 UPREIT.
 A typical DST 721 Transaction should generally occur no less than two years after the beneficial owners acquire the DST interest.
 An agreement with a REIT, additionally, does not constitute a guarantee the REIT will execute the UPREIT transaction.

 Further, should the REIT exercise its option to purchase the investor position in the DST, the investor may choose to accept OP units in the REIT through a Section 721 Exchange or as cash proceeds from the sale.
 Should the investor take the cash option, they can do another Section 1031 Exchange or keep the proceeds and pay taxes.
 Should the investor accept the OP Units in the REIT through the 721 Exchange, the investor may achieve greater diversification by owning the REIT.